indaco/sveo/src/lib/components/schemaorg/website/README.md

 # JsonLdWebSite

-`JsonLdWebSite` component adds a [WebSite] schema.org type to the page header, a navigation element of the page.
+The `JsonLdWebSite` component adds a [WebSite] Schema.org type to the page in a `<script type="application/ld+json">` tag.
+It represents metadata about the entire website, such as its name, description, language, license, social links, and creator information.

 ## Usage